alexanderovie/datos/docs/classes/KnowledgeGraphCarouselItemDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`KnowledgeGraphListElement`](KnowledgeGraphListElement.md)[]

-Defined in: main.ts:106153
+Defined in: main.ts:115097

-additional items present in the element if there are none, equals null
+elements of search results found in SERP

 #### Implementation of